ManancialGD/2DSpriteIn3DWorld/README.md

 # Integration of a 2D Sprite in a 3D World

+## Summary
+This report covers the integration of 2D sprites into a 3D world using various techniques such as billboarding, custom shadowmaps, and lighting.
+It includes detailed explanations, shader code examples, and visual results.

 ## Objectives:
 - Billboarding.
 - Y Billboarding.
 - Custom shadowmaps.
+- Lighting.

 ---